Hiking in Cayo

 Go a little further from Sweet Songs for more trails.
 This can be guided or unguided.

-Upper and lower Cohune Loops, located just outside the main grounds, are accessed from the entry road, and lead to a number of hiking options, including a loop which passes under several large stands of the Cohune Palms.
+Upper and lower Cohune Loops, located just outside the lodge grounds, are accessed from the entry road, and lead to a number of hiking options, including a loop which passes under several large stands of the Cohune Palms.
 This trail is 1.5 km.

 Continuing up the entry road brings you to the starting point for this uphill nature walk, leading to some unforgettable valley scenery.
 Take a deserved rest and enjoy this memorable view while sitting under a jungle palapa.
 This trail is 2 km.
 If you wish to continue, there is a nearby trail which takes you straight down to the valley floor.
 The uphill trail to this lookout spot makes for a good work-out for both walkers and joggers.